 1. Introduction

-In Java, objects are categorized based on their ability to be changed after they are created.
+In Java, objects are categorized based on their ability to change after creation.
 Objects that cannot be changed after creation are called immutable, while objects that can be changed are known as mutable.

 2. Key Points

-1. Immutable objects do not allow their state to be modified after they have been created.
+1. Immutable objects do not allow their state to be modified after creation.

 2. Mutable objects have fields that can be changed, methods that can alter the state, or both.